dgkanatsios/AzureFunctionsNodeLeaderboards-Cosmos/docs/FAQ.md

 3. You may wish to use one of the helper methods in api/controllers/controllerHelpers.js

 ### I use Postman, do you recommend it for testing?
 Me too, it's awesome, isn't it?
 If you don't know [Postman](https://www.getpostman.com/), it's a free app to test your APIs, highly recommended.
 To get started, you can find and import my set of requests from the `various/nodeleaderboardscores.postman_collection.json` file.
+To get this working, you need to create a {{URL}} Postman variable ([details](https://www.getpostman.com/docs/postman/environments_and_globals/variables)).

 ## Extending